nishanths/YWeatherAPI/README.md

 ```

 ###### Success result
-The result in the success callback in the example is the NSDictionary object:
+The result in the success callback in the example is this NSDictionary object:

 ```obj-c
 {